You are currently viewing String Class In Java: Essential Techniques for Text Manipulation

 3.3.
 Creating strings using Constructors

-The String class has a wide range of constructors than can be used to create strings based on various object types.
+The String class has a wide range of constructors that can be used to create strings based on various object types.
 Find below some of the most used ones:

 new String() : This will create an empty String.